seL4/camkes-tool/docs/index.md

 #### Example involving Custom Procedure Type

 The example above will be extended to include some basic vector arithmetic operations.
 This will require the definition of a vector data type.
-(Here, "vector" refers to a pair of real numbers, as distinct from the C++ standard vector class.)
 The vector type is defined with the `MathIface` interface:

 ```c
 /* interfaces/MathIface/include/vec.h */